-If you find yourself walking by your child’s room for the umpteenth time and shaking your head, it’s probably because you can’t stand the thought of such a mess.
+If you find yourself walking by your child’s room for the umpteenth time and shaking your head, it’s probably because you can’t stand the sight of such a mess.

 Dirty clothes on the floor and bed, toys scattered everywhere, empty bags of chips and discarded juice boxes—the list goes on and on.
 How could anyone live like that?!
 Once you realize it’s you who can’t stand to live like that and not your child, it’s time to get to work.

 But where do you start?
 Instead of jumping in and throwing half the room’s contents in the trash or seriously considering grabbing a hose, take a deep breath and strategize.
-You could just clean your child’s room and do it all again next week, or you could involve your child and work together to create a more organized space that’s easier to keep clean.
-Less clutter and more organization makes keeping their room clean easier for them and for you.
+You could just clean a kid’s room and do it all again next week, or you could involve your child in cleaning the room and work together to create a more organized space that’s easier to keep clean!
+Less clutter and more organization make learning how to keep a kid’s room clean much easier for them and you.

 Declutter Your Child’s Room Together

-The first step for cleaning and organizing your child’s room is to get your child involved.
-Together, you want to get rid of as many unnecessary clothes, toys, gear and other stuff as you can.
+The first step for a clean kid’s room is to get your child involved with decluttering.
+Together, you want to get rid of as many unnecessary clothes, toys, gear, and other stuff as you can.
 Start in the closets.
-If they are overflowing, it may be best to empty the contents out on the floor for sorting and purging.
+If they are overflowing, it may be best to empty the contents on the floor for sorting and purging.

-Move on to toys, sports gear and other clutter.
+Next, work on toys, sports gear, and other clutter.
 For personal items like these, take the approach of being a sort of cleaning coach.
 The more you can get children to take the lead (going in the direction you want, of course!), the less resentment they’ll feel as you slowly whittle down their inventory of stuff.
 Depending on your child’s age, you could make decluttering a game.
 For older children, you can appeal to their desire to be autonomous by giving them a say.

-Once you and your child have purged all that clutter, it’s time to clean, right?
+Once you and your child have purged all that clutter, it’s time to clean your kid’s room, right?
 Not so fast.
 If you want all the hard work you’re putting in to make a real difference, you have to set your child up for success.
 With all the clutter out of the way, it’s time to get organized.

-Put yourself in your child’s shoes and take a good look at how their room is set up.
-Get down to their eye level and really look around.
-Can they easily get to storage areas like top drawers, the closet rod and shelves?
+Take a good look at your kid’s room organization and put yourself in their shoes.
+Can they easily get to storage areas like top drawers, the closet rod, and shelves?
 Are their toys crammed into drawers and under the bed because they don’t have any other place to keep them?
 What other issues do you see that would contribute to the unorganized mess you have before you?
 Don’t forget to get your child’s input on this—the more involved they are, the more likely they will be to help maintain the place clean(er) in the long run.

-Armed with your new “kid’s view” information, it’s time to sort and store.
-For younger children, move the clothes rod in the closet down to a more accessible height.
+Armed with your new “kid’s view,” it’s time to learn how to keep a kid’s room organized.
+Move the clothes rod in the closet down to a more accessible height for younger children.
 Consider removing the closet door altogether for easier access.
 Get rid of that toy box that has become a catch-all and opt for bins and other containers so that you can sort and organize better.
 Create storage under their bed with low-profile containers, add shelving where possible and make any other changes that will help your child stay organized.

-Now that you and your child have decluttered and renovated the storage options, it’s time to tackle the dirty work with some great cleaning tips.
+Now that you and your child have decluttered and renovated the storage options, it’s time to clean a kid’s room with proven cleaning tips.
 You’ve already done a lot, so we get it if you want to turn the next stage of the process over to a maid service.
 Either way, you’ve taken a big step towards making your child’s room more kid-friendly and less cluttered.
 If you’re moving ahead on your own, follow the next hands-on steps.

 Mirrors and Windows